PoisotLab/ms_network_prediction/manuscript.md

 by for example applying a constraint on the possible number of links based on the number of species present [@MacDonald2020RevLin].

- (older stuff)

-Species interaction encompass every action occurring between any set of two species (or more?) which can be declined into two main types: positive and negative interactions (also neutral?) [@Morales-Castilla2015InfBio].
-As listed by [@Jordano2016ChaEco], these types of interaction may take many forms, where positive interactions could for example be mutualism, commensalism and symbiosis and negative interactions be predation, herbivory and parasitism.

 ## How do we predict how species that have never co-occurred will interact?